top of page

 Postgraduate Initial Teacher Training

-The postgraduate ITT route to QTS is suitable for anyone, university leavers, career changers or for those currently working in schools.
+The postgraduate ITT route to QTS is suitable for anyone, university leavers, career changers or for those currently working in schools in other roles.

-Trainees are based in our partner schools four days per week and attend training every Friday, either online or face-to-face at our training centre at Sirius Academy West.
+Trainees are based in our partner schools four days per week and attend training one day per week, either online or face-to-face at our training centre at Sirius Academy West.

-Trainee teachers on this route will be supported by their Best Practice Network (BPN) subject tutor, an in-school mentor and their BPN personal tutor.
-Trainee teachers will be supported in each lesson by their host teacher and overall responsibility for the classes achievement, wellbeing and behaviour remains with the host teacher.
+Trainee teachers on this route will be supported by their subject specific lead mentor, an in-school mentor and our pastoral mentor.
+Trainee teachers will be supported in each lesson by their host teacher and overall responsibility for the classes' achievement, wellbeing and behaviour remains with the host teacher.

 Postgraduate Teacher Apprenticeship